BoxVIS: Video Instance Segmentation with Box Annotations: Methodology

-In this subsection, we first introduce the two box-supervised instance segmentation loss items \cite{tian2020boxinst} and the pseudo mask supervision loss with the high-quality pseudo masks generated by exponential moving average teacher \cite{lan2021discobox,cheng2022boxteacher}, then extend the per-clip input based Mask2Former-VIS model \cite{cheng2021mask2former-video} to its box-supervised counterpart, namely M2F-VIS-box, as a BoxVIS baseline.
+In this subsection, we first briefly introduce the box-supervised segmentation loss \cite{tian2020boxinst} and the pseudo mask supervision loss with the high-quality pseudo masks \cite{lan2021discobox,cheng2022boxteacher}, then extend the per-clip input based M2F-VIS model \cite{cheng2021mask2former-video} to its box-supervised counterpart, namely M2F-VIS-box, as a BoxVIS baseline.

-\textbf{Projection loss} \cite{tian2020boxinst} supervises the horizontal and vertical projections of the predicted mask using the ground-truth box annotation, which ensures that the tightest box covering the predicted mask matches the ground-truth box.
-The projection loss is formulated as:

-where $M$ indicates the predicted mask, and $\bar{B}$ denotes the ground-truth box mask, where points in the inner bounding box are 1, and otherwise 0.

-\textbf{Pairwise affinity loss} \cite{tian2020boxinst} is designed to supervise pixel-wise mask prediction without pixel-wise annotation.
-If two adjacent pixels have similar colors, they are very likely to have the same mask labels.
-For two pixels located at $(x_i, y_i)$ and $(x_j, y_j)$, their color similarity is defined as $S_{lab} = \text{exp}(-\frac{\parallel c_i - c_j\parallel}{\theta})$, where $c_i$ and $c_j$ are the color vectors in the LAB color space, and $\theta$ is a hyper-parameter (set as 2 by default).
-If the color similarity of two pixels is grater than a threshold $\tau$, they are assumed to have same mask labels, \ie, the edge weight of the two pixels is set to 1.
-Hence, the pairwise mask affinity is formulated as $ P(y_e=1) = {M}_i\cdot {M}_j + (1-{M}_i)\cdot(1-{M}_j)$, where ${M}_i$ and ${M}_j$ represent the predicted masks of the two pixels, respectively.
-The pairwise affinity loss is formulated as: \begin{normalsize}
+\textbf{Box-supervised segmentation loss \cite{tian2020boxinst}} consists of the projection loss and the pairwise affinity loss.
+Projection loss supervises the horizontal and vertical projections of predicted masks using the ground-truth bounding boxes via Dice loss \cite{dice1945dice, milletari2016dice_vnet}, termed as ${L}_{proj}$.
+Pairwise affinity loss is designed to supervise pixel-wise mask prediction without pixel-wise annotation.
+For two pixels, if their color similarity is grater than a threshold, they are assumed to have the same mask label, denoted as $y_e = 1$.
+Their pairwise mask affinity is $ P(y_e=1) = {M}_i\cdot {M}_j + (1-{M}_i)\cdot(1-{M}_j)$, where ${M}_i$ and ${M}_j$ represent the predicted masks of the two pixels, respectively.
+The pairwise affinity loss is

-\end{normalsize} where $E_{in}$ indicates the set of paired pixels in the inner bounding box, and $N$ is the total number of the pixel pairs with the same labels in $E_{in}$.
+where $S_{lab}$ and $\tau_{lab}$ are the color similarity and the color threshold in the LAB space, respectively. $E_{in}$ indicates the set of paired pixels in the inner bounding box, and $N$ is the total number of the pixel pairs with the same labels in $E_{in}$.